NewsLocal NewsMissouriKansas City

 "If money is the issue, then why did this ever begin?"
 Davis said.

-The school district says the deficit is from increased spending and operation costs last year.
+The school district said that the deficit is from increased spending and operating costs last year.
 Hickman Mills is still waiting on the final audit to show where the dollars were miscalculated.

-KSHB 41's Isabella Ledonne asked the superintendent how a deficit of $14 million can happen.
+KSHB 41's Isabella Ledonne asked the superintendent how a $14 million deficit could happen.

 Superintendent Dennis Carpenter

-"My guess is that we should have been looking at our budget with the pandemic dollars and looking at our budget without the pandemic dollars," superintendent Carpenter said.
-"Maybe if we had done that we wouldn't have been in this position."
+"My guess is that we should have been looking at our budget with the pandemic dollars and looking at our budget without the pandemic dollars," Carpenter said.
+"Maybe if we had done that, we wouldn't have been in this position."

-Superintendent Carpenter explained if the money returns, there is a chance employees and schools could come back.
+Carpenter explained that if the money returns, there is a chance that employees and schools could come back.

 "To those ancillary positions that you heard folks passionate about [Thursday] evening, they matter.
-They matter a lot," superintendent Carpenter said.
-"But at the end of the day we have to be financially responsible and we have to maintain this district."
+They matter a lot," Carpenter said.
+"But at the end of the day, we have to be financially responsible, and we have to maintain this district."

 Financially, the district has also gone through challenges, including a full audit after the Missouri State Auditor's office discovered evidence of financial mismanagement.
 The audit is still in progress.